ksandom/fastProvision/README.md

 # fastProvision

-A fast and filthy way to provision a desktop environment.
+A fast and filthy way to provision a desktop environment and build chroot images.

+This was initially intended as a proof of concept to prove a point.
+But has actually become suitable for building chroot images in a flexible, automated way.

-## Target audience
+## Using it.

-Me.
-But feel free to adapt it for your needs.
+Browse through the profiles directory structure and find the thing that most closely matches your situation.
+Feel free to add more.
+Once you've found what you're looking for, just give it a run.

+    sudo ./profiles/chroots/devuan-jezzie-armhf-desktop

-## Background
+## Contributing

-Tools like Ansible and Puppet are incredibly slow and heavy.
-The goal of this is to get a machine up and running *fast*.

-The biggest part of this is letting mature tools excel at what they do rather than micro-managing them.
+Make pull requests! :)

+Stuff that's particularly useful
+* Automate stuff in /libs that can be included in /profiles.
+* Create profiles.